5outh/nanoscope/README.md

 2. Add lens rules to the `nanoscope` instance, which specify the pieces you want to look at, and finally
 3. call `get()`, `set()` or `map()` to perform some action on your data.

-That's a little confusing.
 Let's look at an example:

 ```js
 var nanoscope = require('nanoscope'),